-In the locker room celebration after the Mets won the 1969 National League pennant, he was quoted by the New York Daily News as saying, “I’ll walk down the street in New York now and people will say, ‘There’s Art Shamsky of the Mets.’
+In the locker room celebration after the New York Mets won the 1969 National League pennant, he was quoted by the New York Daily News as saying, “I’ll walk down the street in New York now and people will say, ‘There’s Art Shamsky of the Mets.’
 People used to laugh.
-They won’t anymore.”
-Indeed, after his performance in the 1969 National League Championship Series, a three-game sweep over the Atlanta Braves, nobody would laugh.
-His seven hits in the NLCS led both teams, and, had the honor been bestowed, Shamsky might well have been named Most Valuable Player.
+They won’t anymore.’”1 Indeed, after his performance in the 1969 National League Championship Series, a three-game sweep of the Atlanta Braves, nobody would laugh.
+His seven hits in the NLCS led both teams and, had the honor been bestowed, Shamsky might well have been named Most Valuable Player.
 He hit .300 during that Miracle Mets season and became a fan favorite, particularly among the area’s large Jewish population.

 Art Shamsky played professional baseball for 13 seasons, between 1960 and 1972, eight in the major leagues.
-Nicknamed Sham and Smasher, the lanky left-handed outfielder/first baseman began his career with the Cincinnati Reds organization and later became a key part of the 1969 New York Mets world championship offense.
-In addition to his contributions to the Mets, Shamsky is best known for his four consecutive home runs spread over two games in August 1966 while he was with Cincinnati.
-He is the only major leaguer to hit three home runs in a game without being in the starting lineup.
+Nicknamed Sham and Smasher, the lanky left-handed outfielder/first baseman began his career with the Cincinnati Reds organization and later became a key part of the 1969 world champion Mets offense.
+In addition to his contributions to the Mets, Shamsky is perhaps best known for his four consecutive home runs in August 1966 while he was with Cincinnati.
+He is one of 17 players to hit four straight homers over a span of two games and the only major leaguer to hit three home runs in a game without being in the starting lineup.

 Arthur Louis Shamsky was born in St. Louis on October 14, 1941.
-He grew up in a predominantly middle-class Jewish area of University City.
-His father ran a small scrap-iron business.
-Art was the only son, and had an older sister.
+He grew up in a predominantly middle-class Jewish area of University City, son of William and Sadie Shamsky.
+William’s family came from the Ukraine while Sadie’s family originated from Poland.
+His father ran a scrap-iron business.
+Art, the only son, had an older sister, Delores.
 “We were Jewish but we weren’t very religious,” he told an interviewer.
 “We observed the holidays but we didn’t make a big thing out of religion.
-About all I did as a player in recognizing the religion was to take off the major Jewish holidays.”
+About all I did as a player in recognizing the religion was to take off the major Jewish holidays.”2

 Shamsky was an outstanding basketball and baseball player at University City High.
-Famous alumni of the school include playwright Tennessee Williams, 1960s Cubs southpaw Ken Holtzman, and one-time Mets outfielder Bernard Gilkey.
+Famous alumni of the school include playwright Tennessee Williams, southpaw Ken Holtzman (who is the winningest Jewish pitcher in the major leagues and was a teammate of Shamsky’s on the 1972 Oakland A’s), and one-time Mets outfielder Bernard Gilkey.
 Shamsky didn’t try out for baseball until his senior year in high school.
-He played two games at Busch Stadium during the state high school playoffs, getting hits in both, but University City lost in the championship game.
+He played two games at Busch Stadium during the state high-school playoffs, getting hits in both, but University City lost in the championship game.

-“I wasn’t spectacular,” Shamsky said, “I hit only about .300, and I didn’t consider pro ball right away.
-I was only 16 when I graduated from high school.”
-After graduating in 1958, Shamsky attended the University of Missouri for a year, where he played college ball.
+“I wasn’t spectacular,” Shamsky said.
+“I hit only about .300, and I didn’t consider pro ball right away.
+I was only 16 when I graduated from high school.”5 After graduating in 1958, Shamsky attended the University of Missouri for a year and played baseball.
 He then decided to leave school to play professionally.

 Shamsky hit a home run in his first professional at-bat, for the Geneva Redlegs in the New York-Penn League.
-He was a teammate of Tony Perez and Pete Rose, whom he also roomed with while with Geneva in 1960.
-For the season, playing in 119 games, he hit .271, with 18 homers, and 86 RBIs, making the league all-star team.
+He was a teammate of Tony Perez and Pete Rose (whom he roomed with while with Geneva).
+For the season, playing in 119 games, Shamsky hit .271, with 18 home runs and 86 RBIs, making the league all-star team.
 He led the league’s outfielders in assists, with 24.
-Despite the presence of the two baseball superstar teammates, Shamsky said, “That Class D team was so bad that we got our manager fired with a third of the season left.”
-In a move Shamsky considered somewhat ironic, he was promoted to Class B Topeka while his teammates Rose and Perez remained in Class D. In a piece for the New York Times in 1986, Shamsky wrote, “I guess, though, when you stop to think about it, somebody knew something because they’re still playing and making a lot of money and I’m watching.”8
+Despite the presence of the two baseball superstar teammates, Shamsky said, “That Class D team was so bad that we got our manager fired with a third of the season left.”7 In a move Shamsky considered somewhat ironic, he was promoted to Class-B Topeka while his teammates Rose and Perez remained in Class D. In a piece he wrote for the New York Times in 1986, Shamsky said in jest, “I guess, though, when you stop to think about it, somebody knew something because they’re still playing and making a lot of money and I’m watching.”8

-Shamsky’s 1962 season was spent with the Macon Peaches in the Class A Sally League.
+Shamsky’s 1962 season was spent with the Macon Peaches in the Class-A Sally League.
 He started out strong, hitting six homers in the first 13 games, but went on the shelf for seven weeks with a hand injury.
 He ended up on the disabled list when he had surgery to remove calluses from his left hand.
 In 81 games, he hit .284 with 16 home runs and 61 RBIs.
 Shamsky was promoted to the Reds’ Triple-A affiliate San Diego Padres, where he spent two seasons in the Pacific Coast League.
-In 1963, he played in 150 games, batting .267 with 18 home runs and 68 RBIs.
-In 1964, the Padres, including Shamsky and teammates Tommy Helms, Don Pavelitch, Tony Perez, and other future major leaguers, won the PCL championship.
+In 1963 he played in 150 games, batting .267 with 18 home runs and 68 RBIs.
+In 1964 the Padres, including Shamsky and teammates Tommy Helms, Don Pavletich, Tony Perez, and other future major leaguers, won the PCL championship.
 Shamsky hit .272, slammed 25 home runs, and drove in 69, setting the record for the longest home run hit in the Padres’ park, a tape-measure shot of 500 feet.10

-Shamsky did not end up as a regular outfielder in 1965, but instead became the top pinch hitter on a team boasting a lineup of All-Stars and future Hall of Famers.
-Pete Rose played in all 162 games and was the National League’s starting second baseman in the All-Star Game; Frank Robinson belted 33 home runs in his final season as a Red, and Tony Perez hit .260 in his rookie year.
+Shamsky did not end up as a regular outfielder in 1965, but instead became the top pinch-hitter on a team boasting a lineup of All-Stars and future Hall of Famers.
+Pete Rose played in all 162 games and was the National League’s starting second baseman in the All-Star Game; Frank Robinson belted 33 home runs, and Tony Perez hit .260 in his rookie year.
 Cincinnati had two 20-game winners, Sammy Ellis and Jim Maloney.
 The 1965 Reds finished in fourth place at 89-73, eight games behind the Los Angeles Dodgers.